Raihan4520/OS/README.md

 # Operating Systems Lab Work

-This repository contains my lab work for the **Operating Systems** course at **AIUB**.
+This repository contains my lab work for the **Operating Systems** course at **American International University - Bangladesh (AIUB)**.
 All labs were conducted on my **macOS** machine using the terminal (CLI).
 Since macOS and Linux are both UNIX-based, I was allowed to use my macOS terminal, as it supports most of the same commands as Linux.

+### Course Information
+For more details on the course, refer to the [AIUB Undergraduate Course Catalog](https://www.aiub.edu/faculties/fst/ug-course-catalog).
+*Note: Search for "Operating Systems" for specific course information.*

 ## Repository Structure

 The repository is organized into two sections: **Mid Term** and **Final Term**, with respective labs and tasks.
 Shell scripts (`.sh` files) created during the course are also included.

 <details>
   <summary>The repository is organized as follows:</summary>